kim-iljung/VinaSF_PyTorch/README.md

 # VinaSF PyTorch

-This repository provides a PyTorch-friendly version of the Vina scoring function and the OpenDock sampling framework.
+This repository provides a PyTorch-friendly version of the Vina scoring function.
 It is a fork of the excellent [guyuehuo/opendock](https://github.com/guyuehuo/opendock) project.

 ## Installation